Clomipramine (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding or if you have liver disease, an adrenal gland tumor (such as neuroblastoma, pheochromocytoma), narrow-angle glaucoma, heart disease, depression, mood or mental problems, an overactive thyroid, trouble passing urine, or a history of seizures.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, an adrenal gland tumor (such as neuroblastoma), glaucoma, heart disease, depression, mood or mental problems, an overactive thyroid, trouble urinating, or a history of seizures.

 Possible Side Effects While Using This Medicine